What is happening in Ukraine’s east frontline as Putin’s forces advance?

 The city, a logistical hub for the country’s military, sits at the junction of two major roads through the region.
 Its capture is seen as key to the Russian military prosecuting Vladimir Putin’s objective of taking the Donetsk and Luhansk regions in eastern Ukraine, known as Donbas.

-Russia’s military appear to have thrown resources at this effort, possibly at the expense of defending their own civilians in Kursk.
-As one analyst put it, Vladimir Putin’s “eye of Sauron”, a reference to Lord of the Rings, has been trained on Donetsk, and particularly Pokrovsk, even as his own country is being invaded.
+Russia’s military appears to have thrown resources at the effort, possibly at the expense of defending its own civilians in Kursk.
+As one analyst put it, Putin’s “eye of Sauron”, a reference to Lord of the Rings, has been trained on Donetsk, and particularly Pokrovsk, even as his own country is being invaded.

-Russian troops are now just six miles from the city walls, allegedly battling the last proper defensive line outside the city, and four from the next door town of Myrnohrad, according to local officials.
+Russian troops are now just six miles from the city walls, allegedly battling the last proper defensive line outside the city, and four from the neighbouring town of Myrnohrad, according to local officials.

+Previous Russian assaults on cities in Donetsk, such as Avdiivka through the latter half of last year until around February this year, when it took control of the city, began with heavy mechanised attacks led by tanks and armoured carriers, as well as an aerial bombardment of the area.

+While the second element of that style of attack is still being used, Russian forces are now more reliant on “dismounted infantry and small units attempting to move forward and make gradual advances” towards Pokrovsk, according to one western official.

-They have also made gains further along the frontline in the wider Donetsk region, pushing towards the towns of Toretsk and Siversk, while the Russian ministry of defence claimed control of the town of Niu-York, near Toretsk, as well.
+Russian forces have also made gains further along the frontline in the wider Donetsk region, pushing towards the towns of Toretsk and Siversk, while the Russian ministry of defence claimed control of the town of Niu-York, near Toretsk.
+The western official on Friday confirmed that Niu-York was coming under the control of the Russians.

-Whether or not those reports are true - Moscow often prematurely claims control of areas - the message is conclusive: in Donetsk, Russian forces are advancing.
+They added, however, that Russia was losing around 1,000 casualties, dead and wounded, every day.

+“Russia is losing more now than it is able to recruit,” the official said, adding that there was no sign of Russia’s ability to scale up recruitment to offset these losses despite the introduction of more lucrative sign-up bonuses in recent months,

-“Heavy fighting continues in the Pokrovsky direction,” wrote Ukrainian military chief Oleksandr Syrskyi on the Telegram messenger app on Monday.
+“Heavy fighting continues in the Pokrovsky direction,” wrote Ukrainian military chief Oleksandr Syrskyi on the Telegram messenger app at the start of the week.
 “Defence forces are also doing everything necessary to protect Toretsk.”

 As if as an afterthought, he added: “We are achieving new results in Kursk.”